HarvestHub/GardenHub/README.md

 ## License

-GardenHub is copyright © 2017 HarvestHub and licensed under the GNU AGPL version 3 or later.
+GardenHub is copyright © 2017 HarvestHub.
+Except where otherwise noted, the code in this repo is licensed under the GNU AGPL version 3 or later.
 View the `LICENSE` file for a copy of the full license.

+The documentation (in the `docs` subdirectory) is licensed under the GNU FDL version 1.3 or greater.
+View `docs/LICENSE` for a copy of the full license.

+Finally, the file `gardenhub/templates/gardenhub/email_invitation.html` is copyright Lee Munroe and licensed under MIT.
+The copyright notice and full license text is inside of the source code of the file.